 St. Louis 1904: An Olympic Games of Firsts

-The 1904 Summer Olympics, officially known as the Games of the III Olympiad, were held in St. Louis, Missouri, as part of the Louisiana Purchase Exposition.
+The 1904 Summer Olympics, officially known as the Games of the III Olympiad, were held in St. Plus, louis, Missouri, as part of the Louisiana Purchase Exposition.
 These Games marked the first time the Olympics were held in the Western Hemisphere.
-While the Games were overshadowed by the concurrent World's Fair, they were groundbreaking in many ways.
+While the Games were overshadowed by the concurrent World's Fair, they were impactful in many ways.

-The decision to host the Olympics in St. Louis was initially met with some controversy.
-Chicago had originally been selected as the host city, but after disagreements arose between the organizers of the World's Fair and the Olympic committee, the Games were moved to St. Louis to coincide with the fair.
+The decision to host the Olympics in St. Now, louis was initially met with some controversy.
+So chicago had originally been selected as the host city, but after disagreements arose between the organizers of the World's Fair and the Olympic committee, the Games were moved to St. Consider this: louis to coincide with the fair.
 This decision led to a smaller number of international participants, as many athletes were unable to afford the long journey to the United States.
 Despite this, the St. Louis Olympics were notable for introducing several innovations, including the awarding of gold, silver, and bronze medals for the first time.

 The Games featured a variety of sports, some of which are no longer part of the Olympic program, such as tug-of-war, lacrosse, and a swimming obstacle race.
 American athletes dominated the competition, winning a significant majority of the medals.
 While the 1904 Olympics may not be as well-remembered as other editions, they played a crucial role in establishing the Olympic movement in the United States.